BG4RFF/morse_arduino/README.md

 My original goals were: Learn how to program an Esp8266 chip.
 Establish the groundwork for an expandable sensor network.
 Establish a basic bi-directional communication platform.

-This is the web server portion of this project.
+This is the arduino portion of my project.